 Anna Dumitriu’s work blurs the boundaries between art and science with a strong interest in the ethical issues raised by emerging technologies.
 Her installations, interventions and performances use a range of digital, biological and traditional media including live bacteria, robotics, interactive media, and textiles.
 Her work has a strong international exhibition profile and is held in several major public collections, including the Science Museum in London.

 Dumitriu is known for her work as founder and director of “The Institute of Unnecessary Research”, a group of artists and scientists whose work crosses disciplinary boundaries and critiques contemporary research practice.
-She recently completed a Wellcome Trust commission entitled “The Hypersymbiont Salon”, is collaborating as a Visiting Research Fellow: Artist in Residence with the Adaptive Systems Research Group at The University of Hertfordshire (focussing on social robotics) and (Leverhulme Trust 2011) Artist in Residence on the UK Clinical Research Consortium Project “Modernising Medical Microbiology” at The University of Oxford (initally funded by a Leverhulme Trust award in 2011).
+She recently completed a Wellcome Trust commission entitled “The Hypersymbiont Salon”, is collaborating as a Visiting Research Fellow: Artist in Residence in the Department of Computer Science at The University of Hertfordshire and Artist in Residence on the Modernising Medical Microbiology Project at The University of Oxford (initally funded by a Leverhulme Trust award in 2011).

-She is also co-chair of the Alan Turing Centenary Arts and Culture Subcommittee, and winner of the 2012 Society for Applied Microbiology Communication Award.
-Dumitriu was recently awarded Wellcome Trust funding for her new project “The Romantic Disease: An Artistic Investigation of Tuberculosis”.
-For for digital art, robotics and curating projects see www.annadumitriu.co.uk and for Bioart and Bacteria projects see www.normalflora.co.uk
+She is also co-chair of the Alan Turing Centenary Arts and Culture Subcommittee, and artist partner with Waag Society on the ICT & Art Connect Project.
+She was winner of the 2012 Society for Applied Microbiology Communication Award and her major new Wellcome Trust supported exhibition “The Romantic Disease: An Artistic Investigation of Tuberculosis” opened in London in January - March 2014 and is now touring internationally.